 Mine was an unusual case I suppose.
 In an age where most sin is exposed by scandal with people being caught red-handed by their own destructive actions and the trail of tears that follow it wherever they go, I admitted to mine before the cat jumped out of the bag.
 I can imagine any number of movies with that watershed moment.
 The main character pacing back and forth, wringing their hands over and again.
-Multiple camera angles woven together and just the right music playing to present how this person is thinking and wrestling with personal demons before that faithful moment of honest exasperation.
-Even the few short seconds of silence after the fact, is supposed imply the worry over whether it was the right thing to do.
+Multiple camera angles woven together and just the right music playing to present how this person is thinking and wrestling with personal demons before that fateful moment of honest exasperation.
+Even the few short seconds of silence after the fact, is supposed to imply the worry over whether it was the right thing to do.
 With forgiveness for the overstated nature of that description, this is how it felt for me.

-For all the wonderful, books and sermons and talks about revealing your sin and the victory that accompanies it, it is an entirely different matter to form the words in your mouth and force them through your lips.
+For all the wonderful books, sermons and talks about revealing your sin and the victory that accompanies it, it is an entirely different matter to form the words in your mouth and force them through your lips.
 The idea always seems to be good as they travel down from your brain, but once it gets to the throat area, it starts to feel a little too real.
 You begin to wrestle with it and if it’s the right thing to do.
 You wonder, how will this affect you, your family, your church, your life.
 You try to tell yourself that you are loved and your church family will be there for you and your spouse will forgive you and everything will be great again.
-But still somewhere in your mind is the inevitable, “what ifs.” and you stop dead in your tracks and wrestle some more.
+But still somewhere in your mind is the inevitable, “what ifs.” and you stop dead in your tracks, and wrestle some more.

 I revealed my sin to a bunch of guys who I considered important in my life, none of which are in my life anymore.
-I’m pretty sure they all committed to pray for me as I stepped down from various duties and ministries in church, but other than that, it was pretty silent and I was clearly begging not just for a book study on overcoming but for a friend I could talk to and not feel judged.
+I’m pretty sure they all committed to pray for me as I stepped down from various duties and ministries in church, but other than that, it was pretty silent and I was clearly begging not just for a book study on overcoming, but for a friend I could talk to and not feel judged.
 When I say that, I don’t mean someone to validate my actions.
 I was already revealing sin, judgement was extremely present.
 I needed the other aspect that followed it, not steps to overcome, but a Gospel that said,” you are loved”.
 To be honest, unless someone is caught in sin and the church HAD to deal with it, which they would and I think in many ways they did so well, it was as if the congregation as a whole wasn’t struggling.
-In light of the alarming statistics about divorce and pornography within the body AND among pastors as well as my own observations working in the court system in a small community, I know how foolish a thought like that can be.
+In light of the alarming statistics about divorce and pornography within the body, and even among pastors, as well as my own observations working in the court system in a smaller New York City borough, I know how foolish a thought like that can be.

-I say all this not to go on a diatribe on bad church experiences, but to be honest about why its not always easy to let… the words… OUT!
+I say all this not to go on a diatribe on bad church experiences, but to be honest about why it’s not always easy to let… the words… out.
 We have fear, because we know stories and we have experiences and know people who have been burned, hurt and devastated, sometimes more by the reaction of others, then by the sin revealed.
 It doesn’t mean we shouldn’t keep trying or cut out church or not make new friends with the hope that it can grow into a trusting connection.
-Its just to say, it’s hard.
-Opening your mouth and saying, I have looked at porn, cheated, fornicated, lied, stole, murdered, etc.. is an automatic, almost guarantee, even with right people in your immediate life, of being condemned, ridiculed, vilified, and shamed.
+It’s just to say, it’s hard.
+Opening your mouth, and saying, I have looked at porn, cheated, fornicated, lied, stole, murdered, etc.. is an automatic, almost guarantee, even with right people in your immediate life, of being condemned, ridiculed, vilified, and shamed.
 Fear is an incredible motivator, whether fear of being caught or being thought of as bad or even the consequences of your sin.

 Whether it’s someone in the public eye or in your local congregation, I encourage you, before you point a finger, remember your own struggles and the grace that God has applied to your life through the work of His Son.
-Then maybe, clasp your hands together and bend a knee and pray for them, their family, the entire situation.
+Then maybe, clasp your hands together and bend a knee, and pray for them, their family, the entire situation.
 If sin’s revealed, judgment is most likely already present.
 Pray God uses it for the purpose of applying the healing balm of the Gospel.
 Pray that grace be present and restoration be known.